mmung3/point-of-sale/README.md

 correctly based on a cash amount I will give
 - as a user, I want to enter a validly formatted card number and PIN to complete the purchase
+- as a user, I want to be able to save my entire list of items so that, if I wanted, I could come back with more items, or come back with a different or new payment method
+(*for example, I left my wallet in the car, or I need to go grab an extra can of beans all the day down in aisle 15*).
+- as a user, I want to be able to enter my shopper ID and have the in-progress purchase associated with my account made active again.